Last updated on February 17th, 2023 at 05:26 pm

 This is easily obtained in Islamic Banking.
 Unlike the conventional banking system that is usually interested in milking you at any slightest opportunity, many Islamic banks will ensure they guide people to understand the risks and costs attached to their services and products.
 They conduct business fairly and transparently.

 The banking system is pretty broad, driven by different financial structures with different philosophies.
-Amidst them is Islamic banking, which is more popular in Muslim countries.
+Among them is Islamic banking, which is more popular in Muslim countries.

 It is a religious banking system that adheres to Islamic law (Shariah law).
 It is required that Muslims follow the shariah, and when it comes to financial matters, the legal framework that determines the flow of it all, is provided by its principles.

-A major difference between Islamic banking and other types is how it doesn’t condone all types of economic activities that are not permitted by Shariah law.
+A major difference between Islamic banking and other types is that it doesn’t condone all types of economic activities that are not permitted by Shariah law.

 These include Gambling and gaming, Financial services based on interest, production of non-halal products like liquor, Entertainment activities like adult entertainment, etc.